honzajavorek/posse/README.md

 - Finds the Discord message composer and stages the URL for you (does **not** send the message)
 - Opens LinkedIn's article editor at `https://www.linkedin.com/article/new/`, pre-fills the title input, and inserts the article body HTML (including images)
 - Converts blog admonitions (`role="alert"` or `role="status"`) into LinkedIn-friendly blockquotes during paste
+- Flattens figure captions by stripping links so photographer credits remain visible in LinkedIn
 - Lightweight, runs locally without any external dependencies

 ## Project Structure